Pylons/deform/deformdemo/README.txt

    01:49:06.105 INFO - Started org.openqa.jetty.jetty.Server@7d2a1e44

-- Leave the terminal window in which the selenium server is now running open, and open another terminal window.
+- Leave the terminal window in which the selenium server is now running open, and open (yet) another terminal window.

-- In the new terminal window, cd to the "deform" checkout directory you created above in "Running the Demo"::
+- In the newest terminal window, cd to the "deform" checkout directory you created above in "Running the Demo"::

    $ cd /path/to/my/deform/checkout